fugabi/tinypressco.github.io/_posts/2015-10-18-on-hacker-news.markdown

 Bugs (User reported):

 - Sometimes I've noticed when I use non alphanumeric characters (such as : or -) in the post title, it shows no title, but in github it does show it right. this is not always happening so it's hard to replicate sometimes.
+- Users with unique characters in their names get crashes everytime when we parse the _config.yml file.